francescojm/CELLector/README.md

 # CELLector: Genomics Guided Selection of Cancer in vitro models

 ### News: v2.0.0
-From version 2.0.0 CELLector introduces a partitioned version that is derived from the hierarchical division of the previous version.
+From version 2.0.0 CELLector introduces a partitioned search space that is derived from the hierarchical search space implemented in the previous version.
 In particular, the hierarchical version identifies K recursive co-occurent signature rules.
 In the partitioned version, these are additionally converted into a K+1 non-overlapping groups, covering the entire sample space.

 v1.2.0